Skip to content

 For shared equity programs serving families in rural areas, homebuyers may be able to access U.S. Department of Agriculture (USDA) mortgages.
 Please note that different USDA products have varying underwriting requirements for homebuyers and eligible properties.
 The program administrator should connect with a USDA-approved private lender and pursue getting the program reviewed and approved by the appropriate state or local USDA office.

-For shared equity programs serving veterans, these homebuyers may be able to access U.S. Department of Veterans Affairs (VA) loans.
+For shared equity programs serving veterans, these homebuyers may be able to access U.S. Department of Veterans Affairs (VA) loans, known as the VA Home Loan Guaranty Program.
 The program administrator should connect with a private lender who has experience with VA loans and pursue getting the program reviewed and approved by the appropriate regional loan center.
-Please note that individual borrowers will need to obtain a Certificate of Eligibility.
+Please note that individual borrowers will need to obtain a Certificate of Eligibility

 With VA loans, the homebuyer obtains a loan from a private lender, and the VA “stands behind” the loan by guaranteeing a portion of it.
 If something goes wrong and a homebuyer cannot make the payments anymore, the lending institution has any losses they incur guaranteed to be covered by the VA.
 This guarantee provided to lenders enables them to offer more favorable terms.